-Version 3.
-Published March 2022

-Disclaimer

 The Department of Employment Services (DOES) has provided this toolkit as a public service.
 It is designed to provide employees with an overview of their rights and responsibilities under the District of Columbia's Paid Family Leave program.
 It is intended as general information only and does not carry the force of a legal opinion.
 Liability and eligibility determinations will be made on a case-by-case basis.
-This edition was completed in the spring of 2022.
+This edition was completed in the fall of 2022.
 DOES reserves the right to further update the material and information as necessary in the future.
 The Universal Paid Leave Amendment Act (UPLA) of 2016, legislative amendments to the UPLA, and related regulations remain the official sources for information related to the Paid Family Leave program.

 About DOES

 Mission Statement

+The mission of the Department of Employment Services (DOES) is to connect District residents job seekers, and employers to opportunities and resources that empower fair, safe, effective working communities.

 Vision

+The Department of Employment Services provides comprehensive employment services to ensure a competitive workforce, full employment, life-long learning, economic stability, and the highest quality of life for all District residents.

 Connect With Us

 DEPARTMENT OF EMPLOYMENT SERVICES (DOES)

+Office of Paid Family Leave (OPFL) 4058 Minnesota Avenue, NE Washington, DC 20019

+Phone: (202) 899-3700 Email: does.opfl@dc.gov

 DCPaidFamilyLeave.dc.gov

+- 04 Introduction

+- O5 CHAPTER 1: Covered Employees and Covered Events

+Covered Employees

+Covered Events

+- 13 CHAPTER 2: Applying for Benefits

+Before You Apply

+When to Apply

+What You Need to Apply

+How to Apply

+What to Expect After You Apply

+- 25 Chapter 3: Benefit Amounts

+Wages that Count Toward Benefits

+The Benefit Formula

+Total Amount of Benefits

+- 31 Chapter 4: The Leave Schedule Full-Time Leave Part-Time Leave Changing Your Leave Schedule

+- 41 CHAPTER 5: While Receiving Benefits

+Benefit Payments

+What You Can Do While Receiving Benefits

+What You Can't Do While Receiving Benefits

+Making Changes to Your Claim

+Job Protection

-Introduction 04 Covered Employees Covered Events - 13 CHAPTER 2: Applying for Benefits Before You Apply When to Apply What You Need to Apply How to Apply What to Expect After You Apply - Chapter 3: Benefit Amounts 25 Wages that Count Toward Benefits The Benefit Formula Total Amount of Benefits - 31 Chapter 4: The Leave Schedule Full-Time Leave Part-Time Leave Changing Your Leave Schedule - 41 CHAPTER 5: While Receiving Benefits Benefit Payments What You Can Do While Receiving Benefits What You Can't Do While Receiving Benefits Making Changes to Your Claim Job Protection - CHAPTER 6: Appeals and Disputes 49 If You Disagree with OPFL's Decision If You Have Been Retaliated Against 05 CHAPTER 1: Covered Employees and Covered Events The District of Columbia's Paid Family Leave Program The District of Columbia's Paid Family Leave program provides employees with benefits when they are out on leave from work to bond with a new child, take care of a family member, or take time off to receive prenatal medical care.
+- 49 CHAPTER 6: Appeals and Disputes

+If You Disagree with OPFL's Decision

+If You Have Been Retaliated Against

+The District of Columbia's Paid Family Leave Program

+The District of Columbia's Paid Family Leave program provides employees with benefits when they are out on leave from work to bond with a new child, take care of themselves, take care of a family member, or take time off to receive prenatal medical care.
 Paid Family Leave is an insurance program, which means that only employees who have worked in a covered job can receive benefits and only when they experience a covered event.
 Employers contribute to the program on behalf of their employees by paying a tax.

 All private-sector employers in the District of Columbia (DC) must participate in the program and contribute on behalf of their employees.
 Since July 1, 2019, employers have paid a Paid Family Leave tax to fund the benefits.
-The tax is currently 0.62% of the wages employers pay to employees.
+The tax is currently 0.26% of the wages employers pay to employees.
 Employees were able to apply for benefits starting on July 1, 2020.
 Almost all DC-based employees of private-sector DC employers are covered.

 The Paid Family Leave program is administered by the Department of Employment Services (DOES), Office of Paid Family Leave (OPFL).
 Employers have accounts and pay the Paid Family Leave tax through the Employer Self Service Portal (ESSP).
 Employees can apply for benefits through an online portal available by visiting dcpaidfamilyleave.dc.gov.

+Chapter 1 covered employees and covered events

+Covered Employees